afnom/missing-semester/_2025/using_cli_tools_for_work.md

 Refer to <a href="./open_source_dev_with_git">Lecture 7</a> for many useful tips on managing project documentation that apply here too.
 </div>

 In your own personal projects, you may be able to hold all of the information you need in your head or in a simple README file.
 As projects scale there is more and more information that people need to know in order to get started.
-Having structured documentation and processes is critical to ensuring that users and potential contributors don't feel lost, and poor documentation is a *huge barrier in adoption of open-source softwar e over proprietary alternatives*.
+Having structured documentation and processes is critical to ensuring that users and potential contributors don't feel lost, and poor documentation is a *huge barrier in adoption of open-source software over proprietary alternatives*.

 ### Types of Documentation